SaulMurillo1/SmbDictionaryAttackLab/README.md

 <br />
 <br />
 <br />
-Use the msfconsole tool (metasploit) to run a login bruteforce attack on the SMB server: <br/>
+Use the msfconsole tool (metasploit) to run a login brute force attack on the SMB server user Jane: <br/>
 <br/>
 - In this scenario, we already know that there is a user Jane so we will try to use the metasploit smb_login module with a password wordlist to try and find Jane's password.
 <br/>